This new bed-in-a-box brand lets you customize the firmness on your side of the bed | Fast Company

 Many other mail order beds–including Casper, Tuft & Needle, and Leesa–offer only one or two mattresses, based on the assumption that most people have the same needs when it comes to mattress firmness.
 However, there are some couples who have very different preferences when it comes to how they sleep, which explains the existence of brands like Sleep Number, which offers beds that are adjustable on each side.
 Kutson wants to make the purchase and delivery of customized beds easier.
 It also wants to be cheaper than existing options.
 A queen-size bed costs $800.

-Brian Garglis, founder of Kutson, believes that this customizable approach will reduce mattress return rates, which will reduce the amount of waste.
+Brian Gargalis, founder of Kutson, believes that this customizable approach will reduce mattress return rates, which will reduce the amount of waste.
 Like many of its competitors, it offers a 100-day trial with free returns, but encourages customers to tinker with the different layers to achieve maximal comfort.
 Kutson mattresses can be preordered through Indiegogo until the end of the year, then directly through the brand’s website.ES